JonathanMaillard/Mwenbwa/README.md

 What we also did:
 * The trees SVG are changing with the seasons (firsts march, june, september, and december)
 * Trees SVG are random.
-* Every user can change his/her color theme, that chanes the color of the clusters.
+* Every user can change his/her color theme, that changes the color of the clusters.

 ### Design Specifications
 There was no design mockup, so the design is entirly by us.